VerifiedJoseph/Tom-Scott-s-Amazing-Places-Map/README.md

 ## Disclaimer

-This is a unofficial and is not run by [Tom Scott](https://www.tomscott.com/).
+This is unofficial and is not run by [Tom Scott](https://www.tomscott.com/).